-Smart meters has been rolled out across both the Electricity Invercargill Ltd and The Power Company Ltd network for the past few years.
+Smart meters have been rolled out across both the Electricity Invercargill Ltd and The Power Company Ltd network over the past few years.
 Smart meters are just like normal electrical meters, the only difference is that they are now digital and more accurate.
 They also provide retailers the ability to remotely read energy consumption and charge their customers based on actual energy used.

-A smart meter records the amount of electricity that is actually used at a half-hourly interval, and sends this data daily back to the retailer via cellular network or radio network.
+A smart meter records the amount of electricity that is actually used in half-hour intervals, then the data is sent back to the retailer via the radio network.

 The benefits of smart meters are: